thegrunge36/adaptive-video-encoder-releases/README.md

 - 🎚️ **x265 parameters tuned to the metrics** — preset (between `medium` and `veryslow`), CRF, psy-rd, psy-rdoq, aq-mode, aq-strength, deblock, SAO, ref, bframes, me, rdoq-level — all adjusted to the actual content
 - 📐 **Resolution-aware** — `ctu`, `qg-size` and VBV cap auto-tuned from effective pixels (post-crop)
 - 📺 **Dolby Vision Profile 5, 7, 8.x** — metadata extracted via `dovi_tool`, preserved, reinjected.
 Profile 7 converted to 8.1 by default (compatible with most DV players). `--preserve-dv-profile` outputs HDR10 instead of accepting the conversion.
 - 🌟 **HDR10+ (SMPTE 2094-40)** — dynamic metadata auto-detected via `hdr10plus_tool`, extracted to JSON then reinjected into the HEVC bitstream via the x265 `dhdr10-info` parameter.
-DV takes priority when both are present.
+DV and HDR10+ coexist in the same HEVC bitstream: Dolby Vision displays use the RPU, HDR10+-only displays (e.g. Samsung) use the SMPTE 2094-40 SEI.
 - 🎨 **HDR10 and HLG** — color primaries, transfers, master display, MaxCLL/MaxFALL preserved
 - 🌑 **Adaptive denoising** — strength auto-calibrated from measured noise/grain; if the combined score is below threshold (~0.08), no filter is applied.
 Three engines: `nlmeans`, `bm3d`, `hybrid` (hqdn3d+nlmeans), plus `auto`. `--denoise-preserve-grain` smooths only a fraction of the texture.
 - 🔊 **EBU R128 audio normalization** — `single-pass` mode (dynamic loudnorm) or `two-pass` (measure then linear correction — recommended).
 Configurable LUFS target.